nuonco/nuon-go/README.md

 # nuon-go

-An interface for working with our API from go.
+An interface for working with our API from go programs.

 ## Overview